Find the perfect plant for your perfect gardenscape!

 A very popular and durable spire-shaped evergreen, excellent for articulation; interesting droopy branches when mature, rich deep green needles; tough and hardy, good for windbreaks, will grow quite large under the right conditions

-Norway Spruce has green foliage which emerges light green in spring.
+Norway Spruce is primarily valued in the landscape for its distinctively pyramidal habit of growth.
+It has rich green evergreen foliage which emerges light green in spring.
 The needles remain green throughout the winter.
-Neither the flowers nor the fruit are ornamentally significant.
 The smooth gray bark adds an interesting dimension to the landscape.

 Norway Spruce is a dense evergreen tree with a strong central leader and a distinctive and refined pyramidal form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.